 Whether intended or not, clothing communicates.
 For example, an apron in modern society can signal that the wearer is a chef or manual laborer.
-It can also symbolize the wearer’s beliefs and values, as when it’s worn by a Rabbi.
+It can also symbolize the wearer’s beliefs and values, as when an apron is worn by a Rabbi.
 The elite Maya of the Classic Period went to extremes in the latter category, investing many items of clothing with meaning.

-While some Maya garments were simply intended to beautify or eroticize the body, those depicted on works of art—including regalia, jewelry and body manipulation (hair arrangments, scarification, tattooing, piercing, teeth filing and cranial modification)—were rich with meanings that referenced and celebrated their myths and ideology.
+While commoner garments were simply intended to beautify or eroticize the body, those depicted in art—ceremonial regalia, jewelry and body manipulation such as scarification, tattooing, piercing, teeth filing and cranial modification, were rich with meanings that referenced and celebrated their myths and ideology.
 In the Early Preclassic period, symbols were largely based on ancestor veneration.
 In the Classic Period, belief systems evolved to where the emphasis was on stories of creation, gods and apotheosized rulers—those who’d died and became deified.

-With regard to body coverings, the materials at hand were mostly plant fibers such as cotton, kapok, yucca and agave which contains henequen and maguey fibers.
+With regard to body coverings, the materials at hand were mostly plant fibers including cotton, kapok, yucca and agave, which contains henequen and maguey fibers.
 Animal products such as duck and goose feathers, deer hides and feline furs were incorporated as well.
-Slaves and the poorest of the poor wore garments made of softened bark paper.
 A thousand years later, in Aztec Mexico, only the king could wear fine mantles of cotton.
 So it’s likely that cotton was also reserved for Maya elites.
-With regard to the commoners very little is known about their coverings, except they mostly consisted of maguey fibers.
+With regard to commoners and slaves, very little is known about their coverings, except they mostly consisted of maguey fibers.
 Soaking and cooking the leaves made them tender enough to scrape and shape into long soft threads that were dried in the sun and then woven into fabrics.

 The principle device for weaving raw fiber into cloth was the backstrap loom, similar to the ones used today.
-Since the looms are not very wide, several widths were sewn together to create square or rectangular shaped garments that could be fitted in place with a belt or fabric tie.
+Since the looms are not very wide, several widths of woven cloth were sewn together to create square or rectangular shaped garments.
+These were fitted in place with a belt or fabric tie.
 Weaving lent itself to the making of geometric shapes and patterns.
-Below, the patterns woven into the woman’s huipil and the ruler’s cape signify the four directions.
+Below, the patterns woven into the woman’s huipil and the ruler’s cape symbolize the four cardinal directions.

-Dated approximately 709 AD, Shield Jaguar holds a torch over his wife, Lady Xoc, who performs a bloodletting sacrifice by pulling a barbed cord through her tongue.
+Dated approximately 709 AD, Shield Jaguar, Lord of Yaxchilan, holds a torch over his wife, Lady Xoc, who performs a bloodletting sacrifice by pulling a barbed cord through her tongue.
 Her huipil appears to be embroidered and trimmed with fringe and pearls, and the pectoral on her beaded collar—likely made of shell or jade plaques—depicts the sun god.
-The object at their feet is an offering bowl containing blood-splattered cloths to be burned along with copal incence.
+The object at their feet is an offering bowl containing blood-splattered cloths to be burned along with copal incense.

 Although insect, vegetable and mineral dyes were traded extensively in the Classic Period, the archaeological record indicates a strong preference for painting on cloth—clothing—using stamps and brushes.
 Embroidered stitching, which was an easy and quick way to embellish a woven garment with color and designs is also in evidence, worn by elite women.
 Though scholars are still debating gender roles and responsibilities, weaving tended to be the domain of women, and farming the responsibility of men.
 Attire for both men and women varied depending on the individual, status, location and time period.

-Men of all ranks wore a loincloth, some with shorter or longer hanging ends (See the middle figurine), a long or short skirt, a short waist-length jacket and in some instances a short cape.
+The figurine in the center wears a typical loincloth.
+Men of all ranks wore them, some with shorter or longer hanging ends, a long or short skirt, a short waist-length jacket and in some instances the elites wore a short cape.
 Because males depicted on monuments are sometimes shown wearing long skirts as seen on Copan Stela H (Schele #1011), it took the decipherment of inscriptions for scholars to realize they were men.
 The length of a skirt alone is no longer considered an indication of gender.

 Piedras Negras Stela 8

-Long or short, worn by a man or woman, whether as a skirt or cape, the jade-beaded latticework (Seen above on the king’s skirt) signifies the Maize god.
-Commonly, a Spondylus (spiny oyster) shell hangs from the belt with the face of a fish on it, a mythological shark who the Maize god defeated in Underworld, worn as a sign of victory.
-That the beaded garments are worn by men and women, anthropologist Karen Bassie-Sweet regards the beaded skirt as an example of gender “complementarity” considering that maize plants—and therefore the Maize god—have both male and female elements.
+The jade-beaded latticework on a cape or skirt, seen here, can be long or short, worn by a man or woman.
+Always, it signifies maize god.
+Commonly, a Spondylus (spiny oyster) shell hangs from the belt with the face of a fish on it, a mythological shark the maize god defeated in the Underworld.
+It was worn as a sign of victory.
+That beaded garments are worn by both men and women, anthropologist Karen Bassie-Sweet sees them as an example of gender “complementarity.”
+Maize plants, and therefore the maize god, had both male and female elements.

-Evident in the art, lavish clothing, regalia and costumes signified elite status.
-Fabric embellishments could include jaguar pelts, bird feathers, flowers and wood, leather or thinly painted ceramic constructions that represented fish, waterlilies, the heads of gods and monsters and other mythical or symbolic creatures.
-At the other end of the spectrum, nudity signaled disgrace.
+Lavish clothing, regalia and costumes signified elite status.
+Fabric embellishments could include jaguar pelts, bird feathers, flowers and wood, leather or thinly painted ceramic constructions that represented fish, waterlilies, the heads of gods, underworld monsters and other mythical or symbolic creatures.
+At the other end of the spectrum, because nudity signaled disgrace, captives wore nothing other than strands of paper in their earlobes, another symbol of disgrace.

 The elaboration of footwear was another element that distinguished the elite from commoners.
 Slaves went barefoot.
-Most everyone else wore sandals, although I notice the royal woman wearing the decorated huipil in the above drawing is barefoot.
-Kings always wore high-backed and probably animal hide sandals, often embellished with feathers and jewels that included symbols.
-For example, notice the jaguar pelt sandals worn by the king in the drawing where he holds a torch over his wife as she performs a blood sacrifice.
+Most everyone else wore sandals.
+I notice, however, the royal woman wearing the decorated huipil in the above drawing is barefoot.
+Most unusual.
+Kings always wore high-backed and probably animal hide sandals, often embellished with feathers and jewels containing symbols.
+On Yaxchilan Lintel 24 (above), the king’s sandals display black circles with hashing that represented little jaguar pelts.

 Excerpts from Jaguar Rising (pgs.
 31 and 223)